 Next, teach your children how Bengal cats like to be held.
 Bengals are an all-four-on-the-floor breed.
 This means Bengals do best when their feet are on a hard surface, such as a lap.
 They are not keen on being held up in the air with their feet free.
-Teaching children the phrase four-on-the-floor not only helps with proper holding techniques but also with putting the cat down.
-Ensuring that all four paws on the floor when the cat is released prevents the child from dropping the cat mid-air, which may disintegrate trust.
-Practice how to hold a kitten by using a stuffed animal before the Bengal kitten comes home.
-Show the child what all-four-on-the-floor looks like by immediately placing the stuffed toy in your lap and show them what it does not look like by holding the stuffed toy in the air with all four legs dangling.
-During this process, it is important to assess how desperately and in what manner your child wants to hold the kitten.
-If holding the kitten tight is a stronger desire than playing with the kitten, it may be best to postpone acquiring a Bengal kitten.
+Teaching children the phrase four-on-the-floor helps with proper holding techniques and putting the cat down.
+Ensuring that all four paws are on the floor when the cat is released prevents the child from dropping the cat mid-air, which may disintegrate trust.
+Practice holding a kitten by using a stuffed animal before the Bengal kitten comes home.
+Show the child what all-four-on-the-floor looks like by immediately placing the stuffed toy in your lap and showing them what it does not look like by holding it in the air with all four legs dangling.
+During this process, it is essential to assess how desperately and in what manner your child wants to hold the kitten.
+If holding the kitten tight is a stronger desire than playing with it, it may be best to postpone acquiring a Bengal kitten.
 Bengal cats want to play chase, fetch, and hide and seek, but expecting them to tolerate being dressed like dolls and sitting at a tea party is unrealistic.
-Some Bengals have the ability to sit in a costume at a tea party, but that should not be the expectation.
+Some Bengals can sit in a costume at a tea party, but that should not be the expectation.

 Picking a Kitten

-When picking a kitten, it is important to work with a breeder who cares about placing the right kitten in the right home.
-Not every single kitten was born to handle the quick movements and loud noise of children.
-You want a kitten who is confident and nonreactive.
-When looking for a breeder, try to get a sense of whether they want to send you home with the next available kitten or if they are willing to help you pick a kitten that will be good for a family.
+When picking a kitten, working with a breeder who cares about placing the right kitten in the right home is crucial.
+Not every single kitten was born to handle children's quick movements and loud noise.
+You want a kitten who is confident and non-reactive.
+When looking for a breeder, try to know if they wish to send you home with the next available kitten or if they are willing to help you pick a kitten that will be good for a family.

 If you can pick in person, it is good to do so, and it is good to bring your children with you.
 When watching how the kittens react to little people, observe how your children interact with them.
 Holding back at strangers' first approach is normal, but the kittens should start to lose the hesitancy and play with the toys once the toys come out as long as the children are not moving too quickly or making too much noise.
 When picking a kitten up, remember the four-on-the-floor technique.
 Expect the kitten to squirm, but it should not bite or hiss.

 If you cannot pick a Bengal kitten in person, select your kitten through a live video call.
 With modern technology, a responsible breeder should be willing to do a live video call if they do not want strangers in their home.
-Live calls are better than videos as there is not an opportunity for editing.
+Live calls are better than videos, as there is no editing opportunity.
 During the call, observe kittens playing with each other.
 See that they are unafraid.
-Observe the breeder reaching a hand towards the kitten.
+Observe the breeder reaching a hand toward the kitten.
 The kitten should not be shy or fearful of its breeder's hand.
 If the breeder does not naturally show you the kitten's response to the approach of a hand without a toy, it is important to ask.

 Before Bringing the Kitten Home

 Prepare your home before the kitten arrives.
-First, you want to establish a Safe Room - the room that your kitten will move into first.
-Your kitten may spend a few days in the Safe Room, or it could spend a few weeks.
+First, you want to establish a Safe Room - the room your kitten will move into.
+Your kitten may spend a few days in the Safe Room or a few weeks.
 It is important that there are not many hiding spots in the Safe Room and that there are many scent soakers in the Safe Room.
-The Safe Room should be a place where family members can sit quietly and read a book or watch TV while the kitten is learning to adjust to its new home.
+The Safe Room should be where family members can sit quietly and read a book or watch TV while the kitten learns to adjust to its new home.
 Here are detailed tips on creating a Safe Room and determining when the kitten can leave the Safe Room.

-Next, you need to determine where the litter boxes will be in your home.
-It is important to remember that litter boxes are set up based on the cat's needs, not the people's needs.
+Next, you must determine where the litter boxes will be in your home.
+It is important to remember that litter boxes are set up based on the cat's needs, not the people's.
 If you have a toddler at home, this is not an excuse to put all the litter boxes in the garage and install a cat door.
-Instead, you can use baby gates or Hiding Cube to block the litter box off from the toddler and still allow free, uncovered access to a litter box that is a cat-desired location.
+Instead, you can use baby gates or cat cubes to block the litter box off from the toddler and still allow free, uncovered access to a litter box that is a cat-desired location.
 Read "Set up Litter Boxes your Bengal will Love" for detailed information on litter box setup.

-Finally, and most perhaps most importantly, you need to make your home cat-kid friendly.
+Finally, perhaps most importantly, you must make your home cat-kid friendly.
 When you have kids in the house, you must provide vertical space for the cats that allows the cat to get away when he has had too much.
 This also allows the cat to be in the family-centered rooms of the house without being forced to come into direct contact with the kids.
 How you arrange your home will have an immediate effect on the happiness of your kitten.
-Please read our article on creating cat-friendly real-estate in your house.
+Please read our article on creating a cat-friendly real estate in your house.